Sarvesh-K7/MedicalQA/README.md

-Here is a clean GitHub-ready project description (professional, concise, and interview-friendly):

 ---

-# 📌 Clinical-LLM Comparison: LoRA vs QLoRA on MedQA
+# 📌 MedicalQA Comparison: LoRA vs QLoRA on MedQA

 This project explores parameter-efficient fine-tuning techniques for adapting large language models to the medical domain.
 It benchmarks **LoRA (Low-Rank Adaptation)** and **QLoRA (Quantized LoRA)** on a 3B parameter Llama model using the **MedQA-USMLE dataset**.